vinceclyde/BanaagVinceClydeCS3102_WSTactivities/README.md

   </table>
 </div>

-<h3>Important Notes</h3>
+<h3>Important Notes:</h3>
 • The <b>class = "yourClassName"</b> associates the <b>&lt;div&gt;</b> element with the <b>.yourClassName</b> style in the CSS.<br><br>
 • <b>display: flex;</b> sets an element as a flex container, enabling the use of the Flexbox layout model for its child elements while <b>flex-direction: row;</b> arranges the flex items in a row (horizontally).<br><br>
 • <b>justify-content: center;</b> aligns and centers flex items horizontally along the main axis (row is the default value) while <b>align-items: center;</b> aligns and centers flex items vertically along the cross-axis (column is the default value).
-Refer to the application icons in the bottom of the webpage and observe how the icons are displayed in a row, and are cleanly centered both horizontally and vertically inside the icon container.<br><br>
+Refer to the application icons at the bottom of the webpage and observe how the icons are displayed in a row, and are cleanly centered both horizontally and vertically inside the icon container.<br><br>
 <pre><code>.app-container {
   <i>/* Styling for the app icons container... */</i>
   display: flex;